 You can customize the table view for each document:

-To save your current document view to the Project File or Project Folder as the Default View use the Document > Default View > Set Default View menu item and save the project by File > Save.
+To save your current document view to the Project File or Project Folder as the Default View, click Document, mouseover Default View, and select Set Default View.
+To save the project, click File and select Save.

-To restore the Default View saved in the Project File or Project Folder use the Document > Default View > Restore Default View menu item.
+To restore the Default View saved in the Project File or Project Folder, click Document, mouseover Default View, and select Restore Default View.

-Note that Template Columns are only stored in your current view.
-If you want to persist a Template Column change in the Project File or Project Folder, you need to check the “Update the default view” check box in the Template Column dialog and save the project.
+Note: Template Columns are only stored in your current view.
+If you want to persist a Template Column change in the Project File or Project Folder, tick the “Update the default view” checkbox in the Template Column dialog, and save the project.

-The ID column can display following status icons:
+The ID column can display the following status icons: